MobipaidLLC/mobipaid-woocommerce/mobipaid/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Settings the plugin through the 'Plugins' menu in WordPress.

+= Setup =

+After installed the plugin, you need to go to plugin settings and input an access key that received from Mobipaid developer portal.
+And please make sure Merchant has created POS Link with Reference number type Customer Input and sets avaiable currencies.

 == Frequently Asked Questions ==

 = Does this require an SSL certificate? =